learn-co-curriculum/phase-3-active-record-intro-to-rake/README.md

 # Intro to Rake

-## Objectives
+## Learning Goals

-1. Introduce Rake and Rake tasks.
+- Introduce Rake and Rake tasks
-2. Understand what Rake is used for in our Ruby programs.
+- Understand what Rake is used for in our Ruby programs
-3. Learn how to build a basic Rake task.
+- Learn how to build a basic Rake task

 ## What is Rake?